 TM: Even if he did the theme tune to a new series, that would be something?

-AW: Definitely, but I don’t know what capacity he would be involved with it, I don’t know … but he’s definitely interested in bring the show back.
+AW: Definitely, but I don’t know what capacity he would be involved with it, I don’t know… but he’s definitely interested in bringing the show back.
 I’m just proud I’m getting that sort of traction over there in the U.S. So, I just want to capitalise on that and use it wisely and see what happens.

 TM: One of our favourites things you’ve been in was Truckers, because you played against type …